Difference Between Copper Cookware and Cast Iron

 Key Takeaways

-1. Copper cookware is made of copper, an excellent heat conductor, and is often used by professional chefs to cook delicate sauces or foods.
+1. Copper cookware is made of copper, an excellent heat conductor, and is used by professional chefs to cook delicate sauces or foods.
 Cast iron cookware is made of iron and is known for its durability and heat retention.

 2. Copper cookware is more expensive and requires special care to prevent discoloration or damage, while cast iron is affordable and low-maintenance.
 Copper cookware is also lighter and easier to manoeuvre than cast iron.